louiscenter/your-first-choo-app/README.md

 // ...
 ```

-`state.animals` now refers to both a Lion and a Crocodile, but `components/main.js` also needs to be updated to handle this restructuring.
+`state.animals` now refers to both a Lion and a Crocodile, but `components/main.js` also needs to be updated to handle this restructure.

 Our template should render each animal regardless of how many there are in state.
 To do this, we can program our template to iterate across `state.animals`, rendering a block of HTML for each animal that exists in the array.